The Book Proposal Lab

 In this 10-week small-cohort intensive, you will build a complete, professional, agent-ready book proposal, designed to clearly position your idea in the marketplace and make a compelling case for why you are the person to write it.

 Each week includes live instruction, structured assignments, co-working hours, and real-world examples—including my actual book proposals for We Are The Luckiest and Push Off From Here.
-You’ll also hear directly from my literary agent and a veteran editor about what actually makes them say yes.
+You’ll also hear directly from my literary agent and editor at Random House about what actually makes them say yes.

 By the end of 10 weeks, you will have…